 Mugen no Juunin won the Excellence Prize at the Japan Media Arts Festival in 1997.

 The series was published in English by Dark Horse Comics as Blade of the Immortal in 31 volumes from March 1, 1997 to April 1, 2015.
 The release featured the unusual method of cutting out and rearranging panels, which was done so to have the series read left to right while still appealing to Hiroaki Samura's request of not flipping the pages.
 The series was first released in monthly comics issues from June 1, 1996 to November 14, 2007 but was stopped after 131 issues.
-Dark Horse will republish the series in 3-in-1 omnibuses, in which the last omnibus will include the novel Blade of the Immortal: Legend of the Sword Demon.
+Dark Horse has been republishing the series in 3-in-1 omnibuses since January 10, 2017.
+The final omnibus will contain the novel Blade of the Immortal: Legend of the Sword Demon.
 The series has also been published in Brazilian Portuguese by Jbc in a 2-in-1 edition since December 2015.

 “I just want you to know one thing...I may be the one facing them.
 I may be the one cutting them down.
 The one who stands on their graves.
 But you will be the one that kills them.”